Best Demo Trading Accounts in the UAE for 2026

 Account opening

-Fully online and typically about 1–3 days
+Fully digital, typically taking 1-3 days

 CFD trading

 CMC Markets has a strong overall regulatory profile, but UAE traders should still check which legal entity will hold the account before funding it.
-That matters because client protections can vary by jurisdiction and by product, especially once you move from a demo account into live CFD trading.

 Two practical limits matter most here: